-10. The final price of HARM is not within our control, since we should have to pay the same price for the seeker head, which would be manufactured in the United States, as would be paid by the United States Forces themselves.
-The cost could therefore increase if improvements were introduced to meet the requirements of the US Forces, or be reduced if the US Department of Defence secure savings in the price.
-The cost differential between HARM and ALARM is also subject to fluctuations in the real exchange rate of the fagainst the dollar.
-For a 5 per cent change in the rate the cost differential on 750 missiles would change by about £10m.

-11. Export prospects are also unclear.
-If the UK purchased HARM, Lucas would have an excellent opportunity to export the components which they would be making in Britain to the United States for incorporation in missiles which would be assembled there for delivery to US Forces and to export customers for HARM.
-They would have the right to compete with US suppliers for US domestic and export sales expected to total 25,000 missiles.
+- 12. The final price of HARM is not within our control, since we should have to pay the same price for the homing-head, which would be manufactured in the United States, as would be paid by the United States Forces themselves.
+The cost could therefore increase if improvements were introduced to meet the requirements of the Ufited States Forces, or be reduced if the United States Department of Defense secure savings in the price.
+The cost differential between HARM and ALARM is also subject to fluctuations in the real exchange rate of the pound against the dollar.
+For a 5 per cent change in the rate the cost differential on 750 missiles would change by about £10 million. - 13.
+Export prospects are also unclear.
+If the United Kingdom purchased HARM, Lucas would have an excellent opportunity to export the components which they would be making in Britain to the United States for incorporation in missiles which would be assembled there for delivery to United States Forces and to export customers for HARM.
+They would have the right to compete with United States suppliers for United States domestic and export sales expected to total 25,000 missiles.
 Their share of the work, providing they were competitive, has been estimated at about 10 per cent, equivalent to 1,550 missiles.
 Prospects for exports of ALARM are uncertain.
-HARM will be a powerful rival, particularly for those countries who already have United States aircraft and missiles: and the UK's past success rate in selling British weaponry against direct US competition is not encouraging.
+HARM will be a powerful rival, particularly for those countries who already have United States aircraft and missiles: and the United Kingdom's past success rate in selling British weaponry against direct United States competition is not encouraging.
+The new price quoted by British Aerospace implies that the company are expecting that exports (and additional purchases by the Ministry of Defence) will determine the financial success of the project.
 The Ministry of Defence believe that British Aerospace could at best hope to win some 25-30 per cent of the third country market, ie some 1,250-1,500 missiles.
 The Treasury judge it more likely that there would be no export business for ALARM, particularly if it proves to be uncompetitive on time and price.